SamanthaBooth81/foody-family/README.md

 I encountered the following issues whilst building this project:
 - Summernote's text area boxes were not displaying as lists on the webpage.
 To fix this I added |safe to the code linking to those model fields which removed the tags and displayed them as the lists they are.
 - The above then created an issue when creating in the add and edit recipe pages to the app as I couldn't user the Summernote functionality on the webpage.
-To fix this I created two widgets using JavaScript that appended inputs into a list that was then split to be displayed to the user, giving each item it's own unique ID to enable a delete.
+To fix this I created two widgets using JavaScript that appended inputs into an array that was then split to be displayed as a list to the user, giving each item it's own unique ID to enable a delete.
 - My registration redirect wasn't redirecting as expected.
 To fix this I removed the URL from the 'form action' to make this an empty string instead.
 - Login success and error message not showing.
 To fix this I changed my url path from Django's LoginView to load my own template.
+- User image uploads weren't uploading to Cloudinary.
+To fix this I added {% load cloudinary %} above and enctype="multipart/form-data" to the add and update recipe forms.
+- Console Error for JavaScrip Message Timeout - alert.js:23 Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented').
+To fix this I amended the timeout function in the script.js file to work only if there is a message present.

 # Deployment